Something as simple as espresso can work magic with chocolate and this Espresso Hot Fudge Sauce is proof positive.

 Granted, I also added some toasted walnuts instead of pecans as stated in the original recipe and I should have known that would up the ante for me too.

-The difference is remarkable and now without toasting they have an almost raw taste; with walnuts in particular that difference has completely changed how much I love them.
+The difference is remarkable and now without toasting they have a raw taste; with walnuts in particular that difference has completely changed how much I love them.

 - ½ cup butter